Sunday, October 6, 2024

 “There’s at least half a billion dollars of baseball players in Cuba right now and probably a lot more,” says Joe Kehoskie, an agent who has represented a number of Cuban big-league players.

 His immediate impact helped Oakland win the West with a 94-68 record in 2012.
-The A's faced the Tigers in the ALDS, where the defending AL MVP Justin Verlander would win games one and five, allowing just one run over 16 innings including a complete game shutout in the deciding Game 5.
-The only Athletic to even reach scoring positing in that game was Cespedes, who finished runner up in Rookie of the Year voting to ... some guy from Jersey.
+The A's faced the Tigers in the ALDS, where the defending AL MVP Justin Verlander would win both of his starts, allowing just one run over 16 innings including a complete game shutout in the deciding Game 5.
+The only Athletic to even reach scoring position in that game was Cespedes, who finished runner up in Rookie of the Year voting to ... some guy from Jersey.

 Oakland won the AL West again in 2013, improving to 96-66 and returning to the ALDS for a rematch with the Tigers.
 The A's once again boasted young, talented pitchers on pre-arbitration contracts: A.J.
 Griffin, Sonny Gray, Jarrod Parker, Tom Milone, and Dan Straily all made less than $500,000 in 2013.
 The ace of the staff was earning all of $3 million, made the All-Star team, and finished sixth in Cy Young voting after an 18-6 season in which he walked just 29 batters over 190+ innings, led the majors in shutouts, and finished second in the AL with a 2.65 ERA - at age 40.